Urban Alert

 Final Usability Testing

-To validate the design before moving to high fidelity, we conducted both expert and user testing to identify remaining usability issues and confirm what was working well.
+To validate the design before moving to high fidelity, we conducted both expert and user testing to identify remaining usability issues and confirm whether the interaction model matched user expectations.

-To validate the design before moving to high fidelity, we conducted both expert and user testing to identify remaining usability issues and confirm what was working well.
+To validate the design before moving to high fidelity, we conducted both expert and user testing to identify remaining usability issues and confirm whether the interaction model matched user expectations.

 Expert Testing

 Six usability experts reviewed the prototype, focusing on clarity, consistency, and interaction behaviour.
-They identified moments where the interface didn’t match user expectations, which caused hesitation during key tasks.
-For example, the Home button appeared clickable even when users were already on the home screen, and the plus button was often misunderstood as creating a new report rather than editing.
+They identified mismatches between interface cues and user expectations, which caused hesitation during key tasks.
+For example, the Home button appeared interactive even when users were already on the home screen, and the plus button was often interpreted as creating a new report rather than editing.

 Six usability experts reviewed the prototype, focusing on clarity, consistency, and interaction behaviour.
-They identified moments where the interface didn’t match user expectations, which caused hesitation during key tasks.
-For example, the Home button appeared clickable even when users were already on the home screen, and the plus button was often misunderstood as creating a new report rather than editing.
+They identified mismatches between interface cues and user expectations, which caused hesitation during key tasks.
+For example, the Home button appeared interactive even when users were already on the home screen, and the plus button was often interpreted as creating a new report rather than editing.

 Unclear system status